getsentry/freight/README.md

 }
 ```

-Here we're passing basic available variables into our ``bin/fab`` tool, which is simply a wrapper around Fabric that ensures dependencies are available:
+The command we're passing is simply a wrapper around Fabric:

 ```bash
 #!/bin/bash